sud0n1m/iamnotaprogrammer.com/_posts/2012-10-29-On-competitors-and-hurricanes.md

 Just as in Wistia's market, I expect some companies to go big then go broke.

 I expect others will dabble and throw up a landing page, but then decide not to leave their day jobs.

+A few will try to carve out their niche in the space, and if their bootstrapped, they'll survive.
+If they're not and have investor pressure, they'll pivot or die.

 As for us, we'll continue on our path.
 Powered by the love of our customers (and the cash they exchange for our service), we'll continue to innovate and plan to lead this space.